Category: Data

 • Salary

-Quantitative and Qualitative Variables: Data
+Quantitative Qualitative Variables: Statistical Data (2021)

 Data are collected in many aspects of everyday life.